Adames Hits Grand Slam, Surging Rays Beat Marlins for Sweep

 UP NEXT

-Rays: RHP Tyler Glasnow (1-1, 5.14) will start the opener of a three-game series against the Yankees Monday night.
+Rays: RHP Tyler Glasnow (1-1, 5.14 ERA) will start the opener of a three-game series against the Yankees on Monday night.

-Marlins: Also heading to New York, the Marlins have not announced a starter for Monday’s makeup game against the Mets.
+Marlins: LHP Trevor Rogers (0-0, 0.00) will make his second major league start in a make-up game against the New York Mets on Monday.
+Rogers threw four scoreless innings in his major league debut August 25.
 The teams sat out the finale of a four-game series Thursday to protest racial injustice and the shooting of Jacob Blake, a Black man, by police in Wisconsin.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports